 Current directorships/business interests: Kath is a non-executive director at Columbia Threadneedle Investments where she chairs the TPEN audit committee.
-She is the senior independent director of TP ICAP Group Plc and a non-executive director at Brown Shipley.
+She is the senior independent director of TP ICAP Group Plc and chairs the board at Brown Shipley.
 She is an independent non-executive director of United Utilities Water Limited.

-Specific contribution to the company's long-term success: Kath's extensive board experience and knowledge of different regulated sectors enables her to contribute to board governance and risk management at United Utilities.
+Specific contribution to the company's long-term success: Kath's extensive board experience of regulated sectors enables her to contribute to board governance and risk management at United Utilities.
+As an experienced remuneration committee chair, she is focused on ensuring performance-related pay is linked to stretching delivery for customers and other stakeholders, and implementing robust pay governance mechanisms.